Leipzig International School: Facilities

 The 1880s school building was extensively renovated in 2007 and enhanced by new construction.
 In addition to more than 70 classrooms equipped with interactive whiteboards, facilities include a large sports hall, after-school care (Hort) facilities and a playground, science laboratories, music and art rooms, an international library, and computer labs.
 WiFi is accessible throughout the buildings.

-The Leipzig International Kindergarten is a purpose built facility for the youngest children, opened in 2014.
+The Leipzig International Kindergarten is a purpose-built facility for the youngest children, opened in 2014.

 History

 LIS opened its doors as a kindergarten in 1992, with just three children and one teacher.

 In 1993 grade one was added, and the school was approved by the State of Saxony and granted official status (German: Ersatzschule).

 Following the reunification of Germany, international companies started moving to Leipzig, and their employees and families necessarily followed.
 In 1995, LIS began providing secondary education for the children of these families, thus contributing to the economic and cultural renaissance of the city and surrounding region.

 By 1997, the school had reached 70 students in grades one to eight.

 In 1998 the International General Certificate of Secondary Education (IGCSE) was introduced at grade nine level.
 The International Baccalaureate (IB) Diploma Programme followed in 2000, initially being taught to an intimate group of three students.

 In 2001, the school moved into its current premises, and in 2001 there were 120 students.
 This year, Michael Webster (GB) take up the headship of LIS.
 At the end of the year, four students were celebrated as the first to take IB examinations and graduate from LIS.

-During the 2003-04 school year the primary school ran separate classes at each grade level for the first time.
+During the 2003–04 school year the primary school ran separate classes at each grade level for the first time.

 In 2005-06 the school received a grant of almost €8 million for building renovations and the construction of a new sports facility on the Könneritzstraße grounds.
 Enrolment rose to 420 students that year.

 After eight years of service, Michael Webster retired in July 2009, handing over to Roel Scheepens (NL).

 In January 2012 accreditation was granted from the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC) after a two-year long accreditation self-study.

 From August 2014 to July 2021 David Smith was the head of school.
 In 2014 LIS opened its second campus, the Early Childhood Centre - which is now named Leipzig International Kindergarten, in neighbouring Plagwitz.

+In 2021, Brandie Smith, stepped into the role of Head of School and has overseen the 30th Anniversary year of LIS and in early 2024, the announcement that the school looks to building a new campus on Plagwitz opposite the Kindergarten campus.
+However, in September 2025, plans to build a new campus on the "Jahrtausendfeld" were cancelled.